Frequently Asked Questions

 Q. How will I know that shareholders’ funds are being managed responsibly? e.g. Annual reports, accounts, governance, Board of Directors, AGM, audits, scrutiny, etc.

-A: Charge my Street publishes Annual Reports and produces Annual Accounts which are presented at the Annual General Meeting then submitted to the Financial Conduct Authority when they are approved.
-These reports are available on the Charge my Street website.
+A: Charge My Street publishes Annual Reports and produces Annual Accounts which are presented at the Annual General Meeting then submitted to the Financial Conduct Authority when they are approved.
+These reports are available on the Charge My Street website.
 At the Monthly Management Committee meeting, Directors review the performance of the Society.

 Q. What happens to funds if a shareholder dies?